dfinity/examples/motoko/persistent-storage/README.md

 ```

 ### Candid interface
-The Candid UI provides an easy, user friendly interface for testing the backend.
+The Candid UI provides an easy, user-friendly interface for testing the backend.
 The UI is automatically generated, and the canister ID can be found by using the `dfx canister id <canister_name>` command:

 ```bash
 $ dfx canister id minimal_dapp